-Getting divorced in Nebraska comes with a lot of paperwork, stress, and life changes—but updating your estate plan shouldn’t be something you leave for “later.”
-If you’ve finalized your divorce and haven’t touched your will, powers of attorney, or beneficiary designations, you’re not alone.
-But you are at risk of some very real consequences.
+Getting divorced is a massive shift—legally, emotionally, and financially.
+And while changing your estate plan might feel like something you can leave for “later,” here’s the truth: if you’ve finalized your divorce and haven’t updated your will, powers of attorney, or beneficiary designations, you’re leaving yourself exposed.

-Here in Nebraska, under Neb.
-Rev. Stat. § 30-2333, divorce automatically revokes provisions in your will that leave assets to your ex-spouse or name them as your personal representative.
-That also generally applies to your ex being named as your healthcare proxy or financial power of attorney.
-So, technically, those roles are wiped out on paper.
+Under Neb.
+Rev. Stat. § 30-2333, your divorce automatically revokes provisions in your will that leave assets to your ex-spouse or name them as your personal representative.
+It also generally cuts them out of roles like financial or healthcare power of attorney.

 But don’t let that give you a false sense of security.